 Emmanuel Petit from Monaco for £2.5m in 1997

 Originally signed to Monaco by Arsene Wenger, Emmanuel Petit reunited with Wenger at Arsenal for a transfer fee of £2.5 million in 1997.
 The versatile midfielder won the Double in his first year, locking up both the FA Cup and the Premier League.
-The next summer, he scored the third goal in France’s World Cup victory over Brazil.
+The next summer, he scored the third goal in France’s victory over .

 via Twitter